minirust/minirust/spec/mem/atomic.md

 pub struct AtomicMemory<M: Memory> {
     memory: M,

-    /// The Id of the current thread
-    current_thread: ThreadId,
     /// List of all memory access done by the active thread in the current step.
     current_accesses: List<Access>,

-    /// The Id of the last thread
-    last_thread: ThreadId,
-    /// List of all memory accesses done by the last thread in the last step.
-    last_accesses: List<Access>,
 }

 /// The different kinds of atomicity.